 However, too much of these will fatten your chicken too much and affect their kidneys.
-Its good for broilers but your layers should eat them in moderation.
-If you are keeping free range chicken in a sizable organic farm, don’t go out of your way to provide these.
+It’s good for broilers but your layers should eat them in moderation.
+If you are keeping free-range chicken on a sizable organic farm, don’t go out of your way to provide these.
 Chances are they already get enough when out foraging.

 Bake and Crush Egg Shells

 Remember when we said eggshells are full of calcium?
 Well, you can plough back all that calcium to provide what the hen needs for its next batch of eggs.